 While the exterior of the cathedral is light, ornate, and inspiring, the interior seems to be almost ascetic and rather dark.

 The floor in the cathedral was designed by Pellegrino Tibaldi and made in 1584 – 1940.
 It is made from the white Candoglia marble with Varenna black marble and Arzo red marble.

 The giant cathedral holds many values.
 To the believers most precious is The Holy Nail, reportedly from the True Cross.
 It hangs over the altar and is illuminated with a red light.

 Unusual and highly valued is the statue of St. Bartholomew Flayed, which was made by Marco D’Agrate in 1562.
 It looks ghostly and at the same time emits weird energy.
 Cathedral has one of the largest organs in the world, it has a valuable collection of sculptures and paintings.

 Throughout the long centuries of construction and eternal conflicts between the builders and designers this building has obtained its own style, it is different from any other building in the world.
 People look at it with awe and admiration, but their verdicts about the architectural qualities are various.

-Respected critics of architecture criticised the cathedral, especially in the 19th century.
-John Ruskin wrote that the cathedral steals "from every style in the world: and every style spoiled… Not a ray of invention in a single form… Finally the statues all over are of the worst possible common stonemasons…".
+Respected critics of architecture criticized the cathedral, especially in the 19th century.
+John Ruskin wrote that the cathedral steals “from every style in the world: and every style spoiled… Not a ray of the invention in a single form… Finally, the statues all over are of the worst possible common stonemasons…”.

 But Mark Twain wrote in 1867: